vsg-dev/vsgTutorial/1_SettingTheScene/Ecosystem.md

 permalink: /SettingTheScene/Ecosystem
 ---

 One of the weaknesses of the OpenSceneGraph project is that, while it started as small scene graph library, step by step it encompassed a wider range of features and dependencies.
 While the OpenSceneGraph stops short of providing all the functionality of a Game Engine it is bloated for the needs of many application developers.
 Early in the VulkanSceneGraph project the decision was made to create an ecosystem built on a general purpose scene graph library and a collection of companion libraries each focused on specific features that users can easily compile and use in their applications if they need them.

 ## Foundation for all VulkanSceneGraph applications

-Features that all applications developers using Vulkan will need, so provided by the VulkanSceneGraph library:
+Features that all application developers using Vulkan will need, so provided by the VulkanSceneGraph library:
 * robustly create and cleanup data
 * serialization of scene graph objects to native ascii and binary file formats
 * extensible mechanism for reading/writing 3rd party data.